Login

 Particle Board Underlayment

-Particle board is an inexpensive way to lay a level base under vinyl flooring.
-However, it&#;s ineffective against moisture and is relatively fragile, so ensure you have a solid subfloor beneath it.
+Particle board is an affordable way to create a level surface for vinyl flooring.
+However, it falls short when it comes to moisture resistance and is relatively fragile, thus requiring a solid subfloor beneath it.

 Plywood and OSB Underlayment